jackdobinson/aopp_obs_toolchain/README.md

 ## Running Tests ##

-The tests are in the directory `<REPO_DIR>/tests`, there is a special file `<REPO_DIR>/tests/run.py` which will search for tests and run them one by one.
+The tests are in the directory `<REPO_DIR>/tests`, there is a package `<REPO_DIR>/scientest` which is a testing tool.
+The module `<REPO_DIR>/scientest/run.py` will search for tests and run them one by one.
 It tries to ensure that tests do not have side-effects.

 Folders are searched if:
 	* They **do not**  begin with double underscores (`__`).